remkoboschker/shop/design.md

 * place an order with the items in the basket
 * use a default restired delivery address
 * modify the delivery address as need an click to save as default
-* payment is stubbed to a simple click to pay button
 * view a history of orders
-* place a product review of ordered items
-* read product reviews by other customers

 The shopkeeper can
 * add/remove/publish/unpublish products to the catalog